 Similarly, arguments can be made that saving and investing shouldn’t be something reserved for the end of the budgeting process but made an integral part of necessary spending.
 To that end, many direct some of their pay directly into retirement or investment accounts and don’t even consider it in their day-to-day budget considerations.

 Debt will also enter into decision making.
 Keeping current on debt is important for your credit and financial stability, so that is a necessary expense.
 But incurring more debt ― and with it typically more current expense obligations ― should be weighed carefully.
 (Learn more: Good debt vs. bad debt)

 In the end, what you deem as a necessary expense will be your decision, just as your ultimate financial goal is your decision.
 Having the discipline to follow your budget will let you see if one will work with the other.

 The desire is there.
-A yearly survey conducted by Harris Poll for the National Endowment for Financial Education concluded that over two thirds (69 percent) of U.S. adults will make financial New Year’s resolutions for 2018.
-Setting and following a budget was one of the top goals for 40 percent.1
+A survey conducted by Harris Poll for the National Endowment for Financial Education concluded that over three quarters (66 percent) of U.S. adults typically will make financial New Year’s resolutions.
+Setting and following a budget was one of the top goals for 43 percent.1

 Achieving that goal essentially boils down to maintaining your budget guidelines, seeing if it achieves your goals, and adjusting your spending (or lowering your goals) accordingly.
 Of course, some of this may change over time and as financial needs and knowledge may grow more complex and sophisticated.